icopy-site/awesome/docs/awesome/awesome-naming.md

 ## Libraries and Frameworks

 - [clooney](https://github.com/GoogleChromeLabs/clooney) - A JavaScript library implementing the actor model for concurrent computation.
 The term is a reference to George Clooney who is also an actor.
 - [Uglify](https://github.com/mishoo/UglifyJS) - A JavaScript minifier.
-Removes everything that makes code readable and pretty to make smaller.
+Removes everything that makes the code readable and pretty to make it smaller.
 - [uppy](https://github.com/transloadit/uppy) - A dog themed uploader component.
 The name is a blend of _upload_ and _puppy_.
 It even comes with a crash recovery plugin called _Golden Retriever_.

 ## Machine Learning